-PACK THE
+PACK THE RIGHT WATER

 The only camping water calculator built for Canadian conditions.
 Real math.
 Metric units.
 Provincial climate zones baked in.